allegroai/clearml-docs/docs/webapp/applications/apps_dashboard.md

     * Entire workspace - Monitor all projects in your workspace

   :::warning
-  If your workspace or specified project contains a large number of experiments, the dashboard could take a while to update
+  If your workspace or specified project contains a large number of experiments, the dashboard can take a while to update.
   :::

 * **Monitored Metric** - Specify a metric for the app instance to monitor.
 The dashboard will present an aggregated view